 2. Delta Creative Satin Finish Exterior/Interior Varnish

 I picked up this finish at Michaels because it’s what the person working at the store suggested.
-It’s worked well for what I’ve used it for making a nice finish over the peg dolls and protecting them from regular play.
+It’s worked well for what I’ve used it for.
+It makes a nice finish over the peg dolls and protects them from regular play.
 It says non-toxic on the bottle as well.

 3. Mineral Oil (Food Grade)